-The example of the dissolution of the Soviet Union makes the principle even clearer: Soviet republics such as Ukraine or Uzbekistan became independent, while the so-called autonomous Soviet republics such as Chechnya or Abkhazia were denied the desire for statehood.
-Abkhazia, an autonomous part of the Georgian Soviet Republic before 1991 and today an established de facto regime like Somaliland, remains committed to this goal, but is recognized by only a few states due to Georgian resistance.
-Probably weak consolation: Abkhazia won the world championship title of the 2016-member football association for stateless nations in 47.
-By the way, the current title holder is Transcarpathia (Ukraine) after it beat Northern Cyprus on penalties.
+The principle becomes even clearer using the example of the dissolution of the Soviet Union: Soviet republics such as Ukraine or Uzbekistan became independent, while the so-called autonomous Soviet republics such as Chechnya or Abkhazia that existed within such a state were denied the desire for statehood.
+Abkhazia, an autonomous part of the Georgian Soviet Republic before 1991 and today, like Somaliland, an established de facto regime, is sticking to its endeavors, but is only recognized by a few states due to the Georgian resistance.
+Probably little consolation: Abkhazia won the world championship title of the 2016-member football association for stateless nations in 47.
+The current title holder is Zakarpattia (Ukraine) after beating Northern Cyprus on penalties.

 Interview with Ryan Griffiths, Syracuse University

 End of fragmentation